Tilly Grimes

 Tilly Grimes is a British costume designer for theatre, opera, and film.
 She works between London, Dublin and New York.
 She is a guest artist / guest designer at The Juilliard School, New York University, Fordham University, University of Rochester (School of Art & Sciences), The Curtis Institute and Trinity College Dublin.
 She is co-artistic director of London/Parisian Theatre Company SavageCharm.

-Grimes received her Master of Line Arts (MFA) from the New York University's Tisch School of the Arts and has taught at Brown University directing the MFA program.
+Grimes received her Master of Fine Arts (MFA) from the New York University's Tisch School of the Arts and has taught at Brown University directing the MFA program.

 She began her stage costume design career in 2007 at the Edinburgh & Dublin Fringe Festival and has worked consistently in mainly theatre since then.